CN-TU/CCgen.v2/README.md

 - *Nov 2021, FIV*
 - *Sep 2022, KM*

+CCgen.v2 is the refactorized version of CCgen.v1 refined and developed by Kaspar Meusburger.

 ## Citation

 If you use CCgen for your research, plese refer to our paper in: